jvrc/tutorials/html/_sources/advanced/sensors.txt

 Run simulation
 --------------

-Press "Start simulation" button on the simulation tool bar.
+Press "Start simulation from the beginning" button on the simulation tool bar.
 While simulation is running, sensor outputs are displayed in the terminal you launched Choreonoid.
 In addition to joint angles(m_angle), you can see outputs from accelerometers(m_gsensor), gyrometers(m_gyrometer) and other sensors.